The Long Walk (2025) review – A Stephen King adaptation worth the wait

 George A. Romero was considered for a directorial role for a movie version all the way back in 1988.
 Unfortunately, we never got the chance to feast our eyes on what the king of zombies would do with this story.
 Instead, it was scrapped and then spent years in movie script hell until the mid 2000s where it was considered for a low budget adaptation.
 Nearly two decades later, here we are.

 The story takes place in a dystopian version of America that has fallen under totalitarian military rule.
 Every year, a group of 50 teenage boys are chosen from a collection of volunteers.
 These boys then take part in a contest known as “the long walk” which is supposed to inspire better work ethics in young people.
-They are given water and rations and compete against each other in a non-stop hike where the winner will be given a cash prize and one wish.
-The losers, however, will each be shot dead.

-I don’t know if I am being controversial by saying this, but I felt so conflicted with this setup.
+I don’t know if I am being controversial by saying this, but I felt so conflicted with this story setup.
 Don’t get me wrong, it’s an interesting concept.
 The idea of a group of teens walking endlessly under the threat of execution is genuinely compelling.

 The tension stays pretty high thanks to the ever looming threat of the walkers falling behind pace and eating a bullet for their troubles.
 There are myriad opportunities for those trademark Stephen King moments of interpersonal camaraderie.
 And the walk is fertile breeding ground for both comedy and conflicts between the competitors.

 There’s no real comparison point in real life that can help this story make any sense.
 Sure, risk taking hobbies like base jumping and freeclimbing might be an apt measuring stick.
 But nobody goes into those things actually thinking that their death is inevitable.
 Those tasks are undertaken with a distinctly invincible attitude of “it might have happened to them but it won’t happen to me!“.
-This is more akin to willingly volunteering to work the rest of your life in a hard labour camp with a 2% change of a hefty cash prize.

-Implausible but Somehow Still a Lot of Fun
+Implausible but somehow still a lot of fun

 With all of that being said, this is still a seriously enjoyable film.
-Francis Lawrence (The Hunger Games, Constantine) takes the helm and manages to deliver something that feels distinctly Stephen King.
-You could slot The Long Walk right in alongside The Shawshank Redemption, It, and Stand By Me and it would feel perfectly at home.
+Francis Lawrence (The Hunger Games, Constantine) takes the helm and manages to deliver something that feels every part the Stephen King adaptation.
+You could slot The Long Walk right in alongside The Shawshank Redemption, It, andStand By Me and it would feel perfectly at home.

-Everything is here in spades including the enduring sense of camaraderie, the distinctly nostalgic depiction of 70s America, the likable characters, and the compelling story that almost acts as an allegory for the loss of innocence.
-Writer JT Mollner (Strange Darling) has really brought the characters to life with some very natural dialogue and interactions that feel extremely authentic.
+Everything you would expect from a King adaptation is here in spades.
+Including the enduring sense of camaraderie, the distinctly nostalgic depiction of 70s America, the likable characters, and the compelling story that almost acts as an allegory for the loss of innocence.

 Acting performances are solid throughout.
 Cooper Hoffman is effortless in his delivery and completely believable as Raymond Garraty.
 David Jonsson is sensational as Peter McVries.
 These two share a lot of the screentime together and have an undeniable chemistry.
 I really enjoyed Ben Wang as Hank Olsen, too.